tokarev-artem/Runavault-python/README.md

 ![RunaVault AWS Architecture](img/runavault-diagram.png)

+## Lambda functions are being used for:
+- CRUD operations on Dynamodb table
+- CRUD operations on Cognito user pool

 ## Features

 - **User Management**: Create and manage users and groups via an admin panel.
 Note: The user must be added to Admin group to have access to Admin panel.